Jimmy1500/filius/README.md

 ### Usage in academic research or non-profit project ###

-This project is developed completely voluntarily.
+This project is developed completely on voluntary basis.
 To support our developers, please acknowledge our work when you use Filius in your project.
-You can do so by citing this github repo, and also feel free to email repo owner if you would like to contribute to this project.
+You can do so by citing this github repo.
+And also feel free to email repo owner if you would like to comment on or contribute to this project.

 ### Instruction ###